 Betting on hockey may not be as major as the NBA or NFL.
 But there’s still a large enough fan-base In America that sports bookmakers accept bets on National Hockey League (NHL) games.
 For those interested in making money off the game, we’ve compiled a beginner’s guide on how to bet on hockey.
 The NHL is the largest hockey league in North America with 31 teams from the US and Canada.
-Read on for more on hockey betting.
+Read on for more on hockey betting at online gambling sites.

 Check out the sites below for the best NHL betting books.